pinot-contrib/pinot-docs/basics/indexing/forward-index.md

 ![](../../.gitbook/assets/no-dictionary.png)

-Raw value forward index can be configured for a table by setting it in the table config as
+A raw value forward index can be configured for a table by configuring the [table config](../../configuration-reference/table.md), as shown below:

 ```javascript
 {